How stairlifts work and other key information

 When it comes to taking the actual measurements for your stairlift, there are four figures which need to be noted down: the length of the staircase, its width, the amount of clearance at the bottom and at the top.
 One important point to bear in mind is that some staircases vary in width; to be sure that the stairlift will fit, the width should be measured at the stairs’ narrowest point.

-It is also worth noting that the stairlift user themselves should also be measured prior to installation to ensure they are provided with the correct seat size.
+It is also worth noting that the stairlift user themselves should also be measured prior to installation to ensure they are provided with the correct seat size, especially if considering a reconditioned stairlift.
 It goes without saying that sitting on a seat which is not the appropriate height or width could be extremely uncomfortable, or even make use of the equipment impossible.
 For further information and guidance on this or any other matter related to stairlift installation, please contact the experts at Handicare.

-How do stairlifts work?
-If you have recently decided to invest in a stairlift, you may be wondering about the answer to this question.
-To ease any anxieties you may have about the durability of your purchase, simply read the following information.
+If you have recently invested in a stairlift, you may be wondering how they work.
+To ease any anxieties about your purchase, take a look at our guide.

 Call 7 days a week for free advice